The OEC Products range of industrial cable glands is suitable for a wide variety of installations and general purpose scenarios.

 Note: All cable glands are shown in nickel-plated brass.

-Cable glands are defined as ‘mechanical cable entry devices’ which are used in conjunction with cable and wiring for electrical, instrumentation & control, and automation systems, including lighting, power, data and telecoms.
+Cable glands are defined as ‘mechanical cable entry devices’ which are used in conjunction with cable and wiring for electrical, instrumentation & control and automation systems including lighting, power, data and telecom.